wmayner/pyphi/docs/examples/magic_cut.rst

     >>> subsystem.effect_info(ABC, ABC)
     1.875

-The mechanism has cause and effect power over the system, so it must be that this power is reducible.
+The mechanism does have cause and effect power over the system.
+But, since it doesn't specify a concept, it must be that this power is reducible:

     >>> mic = subsystem.mic(ABC)
     >>> mic.phi